Back to blog

 Why Retention Outperforms Acquisition

-Loyal customers buy more.
-According to HubSpot, returning customers spend 67% more than new ones.
+• Loyal customers buy more.
+Returning customers spend 67% more than new ones on average

 How Retention-First Marketing Works